Advertisement

 Let’s set the record straight on how mammograms work, when you should get one, and what to expect.

-young woman at the gynecologist
+young person at the gynecologist

 1 / 8

-“There are still a lot of misconceptions there,” says Paula Y. Rosenblatt, MD, a medical oncologist at the University of Maryland Greenebaum Comprehensive Cancer Center in Baltimore.
+“There are still a lot of misconceptions out there,” says Paula Y. Rosenblatt, MD, a medical oncologist at the University of Maryland Greenebaum Comprehensive Cancer Center in Baltimore.
 “But I think better breast awareness and understanding has helped the situation.”

-Woman feeling her breast for lumps
+Someone feeling their breast for lumps

 2 / 8